 Step 1: Base coat application

 Important Note: Flakes or other media will be broadcast in this step.
 Broadcast flake at your desired spread rate into the WET (installed) base coat.
 We suggest doing small sections at a time.
 Broadcast into wet basecoat let dry.
-Remove loose chips with scrapper and shop vac floor.
-Apply clear topcoat over chips to encapsulate.
+Remove loose chips with a scrapper and shop vac floor.
+Apply clear topcoat over the chips to encapsulate them.

 STEP 2: Top Coat application (If Applicable)